-In between seeing patients, Dr. Goldman conducts research studies to better understand what causes a person with PD to experience neuropsychiatric symptoms (such as memory loss or cognitive changes, anxiety, A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities., psychosis and hallucinations).
-She utilizes A medical imaging technique that uses magnetic forces to obtain detailed images of the body.
-MRI is non-invasive and does not use radiation. brain scans and clinical assessments to evaluate cognitive and behavioral effects.
+In between seeing patients, Dr. Goldman conducts research studies to better understand what causes a person with PD to experience neuropsychiatric symptoms (such as memory loss or cognitive changes, anxiety, depression, psychosis and hallucinations).
+She utilizes MRI (magnetic resonance imaging) brain scans and clinical assessments to evaluate cognitive and behavioral effects.
 More broadly, Dr. Goldman’s research tries to find the mechanisms of the brain and biomarkers (measurable substances that attribute to the onset and progression of a disease) that contribute to Parkinson’s-related non-motor symptoms.

 Dr. Goldman and her team set out to do more.
 Funded through a Parkinson’s Foundation Moving Day grant, the center created a dedicated program to address the unmet needs of people with PD experiencing cognitive, behavioral and emotional symptoms of Parkinson’s.